onthelink-nl/scripts/qgis/README.txt

 ____________________________________________________________________________________________

-In the QGIS script we make use of Flatpak to make the installation quicker and easier to do, Please support the Flatpak team for making this possible!
+In the QGIS script we make use of Flatpak to make the installation quicker and easier to do, Please support the Flatpak team for making this all possible!
 Link: https://flatpak.org/